IzabelleAlves/Search-by-ZIP-code/README.md

   - `ptBR` for localization in Brazilian Portuguese.
 - **uuid**: To generate unique IDs for each address.
 - **Tailwind CSS**: Simplified and responsive styling.
+- **ViaCEP API**: Used to fetch address data based on the provided ZIP code.

 ### **API Request**